 Human proof of lovage root extract raising nitric oxide levels in humans cannot be located.
 There is also a lack of evidence for lovage improving exercise.

 Coenzyme Q10, is also called Ubiquinone and Ubiquinol (because its said to be ubiquitous or everywhere).
-CQ10 is a popular supplement which seems to have a variety of health-related benefits.
+CQ10 is a popular supplement that seems to have a variety of health-related benefits.
 But what about exercise and nitric oxide?
-As an antioxidant, CoQ10 probably helps blood vessels, which as we saw with vitamin C, above, this might lead to more NO being produced.
+As an antioxidant, CoQ10 probably helps blood vessels, which as we saw with vitamin C, above, might lead to more NO being produced.
 This makes sense.

 What about exercise?